 This is purpose-built for our furry family and consists of a Douglas Fir-clad timber structure with open ventilation to the front and rear plus opening rooflight window set into a timber-shingle roof.
 It is cool in summer, warm and sheltered in winter.
 Lighting is COB-LED run from a 12v power supply.

 Inside are 9 hutches, all of the same dimensions, in 3 rows of 3, allowing ample space to stretch out, hop and run along their length.
 During the daytime, the buns play in pens from dawn to dusk (weather-permitting).
-With the exception of Olaf, our stud buck, our rabbits live together in pairs with their companion.
+If the buns need to be confined for longer periods, eg winter flooding then accommodation can be coverted into 3 x 30' U-shaped hutches.
+With the exception of our stud bucks, our rabbits live together in pairs with their companion.
 Two or three hutches are used for storing hay, bedding and supplies but are also spare hutches incase we need to separate a pair for any reason.
 In the event of illness, we have a separate 7' x 3' nursing/quarantine unit away from The Bunny Digs.

 We grow our own hay on our 2-acre traditional hay meadow situated in an AoNB and Conservation Area.
 Our rabbits are all litter-trained and litter tray contents are used by local smallholders as their sole fertiliser.